sungnga/instagram-clone-app/README.md

     - for the endAdornment, only display the Show adornment if hasPassword is true.
 Meaning, the user has typed something in the password field
   - For the Log In button, disable it if `!formState.isValid` or `formState.isSubmitting`

+### 38. Implementing log in with email and password functionality:
+- In src/auth.js file:
+  - Write an async logInWithEmailAndPassword function that signs in a user with the given email and password
+    - This function accepts an email and password as parameters
+    - Call the `firebase.auth().signInWithEmailAndPassword()` method and pass in the email and password as arguments.
+This is an async operation so add the await keyword in front of it.
+What we get back is the user data and assign it to a `data` variable
+    - Return the `data`
+    - We're not handling any errors from the promise at the moment.
+We will do that later
+    ```js
+    async function logInWithEmailAndPassword(email, password) {
+      const data = await firebase
+        .auth()
+        .signInWithEmailAndPassword(email, password);
+      return data;
+    }
+    ```
+  - Then pass down the logInWithEmailAndPassword function to `AuthContext.Provider` to make it available in our components
+- In src/pages/login.js file:
+  - Name import AuthContext from auth.js file
+  - Name import useHistory hook from react-router-dom
+  - Call useContext() hook and pass in AuthContext as an argument.
+We can destructure the logInWithEmailAndPassword function
+  - Call useHistory() hook and assign the result to a `history` variable.
+Later we can call history.push() method to redirect user to a different page
+  - Make the onSubmit function an async function:
+    - This function accept input and password as parameters.
+Destructure from data.input and data.password
+    - Call the signUpWithEmailAndPassword method and pass in the input and password as arguments.
+This is an async operation since we're making a request to Firebase to sign in a user
+    - Once this is completed, call history.push() method to redirect user to home page
+    ```js
+    import { AuthContext } from '../auth';
+    import { useHistory } from 'react-router-dom';

+    const { logInWithEmailAndPassword } = useContext(AuthContext);
+    const history = useHistory();

+    // For username TextField, we set input to the name props
+    // For password TextField, we set password to the name props
+    // Destructuring from data.input and data.password
+    async function onSubmit({ input, password }) {
+      // console.log({ data });
+      await signInWithEmailAndPassword(input, password);
+      history.push('/');
+    }
+    ```